Artur Daniyelyan: Club career

 Daniyelyan is the product of the FC Molod Poltava sportive school system.
 He spent a large part of his career as a player in two clubs of the Ukrainian Premier League Reserves.

 He made his debut in the Ukrainian Premier League, playing as a substituted player in the main-squad team in a match of FC Stal against FC Chornomorets Odesa on 14 May 2016.

 In November 2017, at only 19 years old, he was elected Man Of The Match in a game against Shakhtar Donetsk that ended with a 1–1 draw.
 Profootball.ua wrote: "One of the main contributors to Stal's success was Artur Daniyelyan.
 He stood out with a selfless and sacrificed performance, making no mistake against the champions, that helped his team draw one point from the game."

 On 7 January 2021, Daniyelyan left Ararat-Armenia mutual consent.

 On 18 July 2025, he moved to Bulgaria to join Second League team Fratria.
 He was released just 3 months later, after playing in 4 games.

+On 19 September 2025, Danielyan returned to the Armenian Premier League, signing for FC Van.
+On 14 December 2025, Van announced the departure of Danielyan.